I'll Never Break Your Heart: Background

 The song "I'll Never Break Your Heart" replaced "I'll Never Find Someone Like You" on the Backstreet Boys' first self-titled international album, which was to be the group's first single.
-The group's label, Jive Records, had not committed to using the song for the group, and as a result, it was offered to singer Keith Martin, who accepted it and released it as a single on the 1995 Bad Boys soundtrack, and his album It's Long Overdue from the same year.
+The group's label Jive Records had not committed to using the song for the group, and as a result, it was offered to singer Keith Martin who accepted it and released it as a single on the 1995 Bad Boys soundtrack and his album It's Long Overdue, the same year.
 Brian Littrell discovered this when he heard Martin's song play on the radio one day.

 "I'll Never Break Your Heart" was supposedly recorded over two weeks because Littrell and AJ McLean, the two lead vocalists on the song, had colds.
-In an interview with Billboard, McLean stated that the song "was the longest recording for any single BSB record in Backstreet history", as they had to manually rewind the tape to add brand new vocals in the track while they were sick.
+In an interview with Billboard in 2017, McLean stated that the song "was the longest recording for any single BSB record in Backstreet history", as they had to manually rewind the tape to add brand new vocals in the track while they were sick.

 In October 2014, the group took ownership of the master recording of the song as part of a settlement agreement with their ex-manager, Lou Pearlman's bankruptcy estate.

 Critical reception

 Pan-European magazine Music & Media wrote, "With the up-tempo, infectious 'We've Got It Goin' On' still in the Benelux, German and Swiss top 10, the Backstreet Boys slowed their crystal clear vocals down to make one of those smooth R&B ballads which are typically aimed for the US market."
-A reviewer from Music Week gave it four out of five, adding, "The soppiness factor is into full effect on this romantic ballad, which displays the boys' vocal excellence.
+A reviewer from Music Week gave it a score of four out of five, adding, "The soppiness factor is into full effect on this romantic ballad, which displays the boys' vocal excellence.
 A November tour will help this become another top-five hit."
 Chuck Arnold from People Magazine said that Backstreet Boys gave their "smoothest Boyz II Men impression" on this R&B ballad, adding that "they make you believe every word of their vow to do no harm."
 Also Jordan Paramor from Smash Hits gave it four out of five, writing, "The Backstreet Boys go all Boys II Men-ish on us, with lyrics soppier than a room full of Labrador puppies wearing frilly pink dresses.
 I'll never make you cry/I'd rather die than live without you they wibble harmoniously, displaying voices that would make an earthquake shake with pride."